 Electrical outlets and switch plates - These items are often overlooked during the cleaning process.
-Clean coverplates of fingerprints and grime-- if dirt is stubborn, a quick spray of "Johnson Scrubbing Bubbles Bathroom Cleaner" will make them look like new.
+Clean coverplates of fingerprints and grime-- if dirt is stubborn, a quick spray with "Johnson Scrubbing Bubbles Bathroom Cleaner" will make them look like new.

 Be sure to replace burned out light bulbs.
 As a former real estate agent, I was amazed by how many people didn't bother to change burned out lightbulbs.
 The result was a dark and gloomy house-- not a good impression for home buyers!
-Replace dim bulbs with the highest wattage allowable.
+Replace burned out and dim bulbs with the highest wattage allowable.

 Windows - Wash windows inside and out until they sparkle!
 Remove heavy draperies to allow in more natural light.

 The furniture, drapes and accessories are an easy fix, but the dated wallpaper may deter buyers from making an offer.
-A house full of wallpaper has been know to scare buyers away.

 Return from declutter your bedroom to declutter your home